ParisJohnson2/toDoList/README.md

 # toDoList

-This assignment will reflect HTML, CSS, and JavaScript knowlegde.
+This assignment will reflect my knowledge with
+HTML, CSS, and JavaScript.
 I will be using bootstrap 3.